-Operations of the 2nd Battalion, 306th Infantry Regiment, 77th Infantry Division during the attack on Camp Downs, Leyte, Phillppine Island, December 8, 1944.
-Personal Experience of a Battalions Officer
+Document Source: Personal Experience of a Battalions Officer, Capt Charles T.Caprino, during the operations of the 2nd Battalion, 306th Infantry Regiment, 77th Infantry Division during the attack on Camp Downs, Leyte, Philippine Island, December 8, 1944.

 This archive covers the operations of the 2nd Battalion, 306th Infantry Regiment (77th Infantry Division) in the Attack on Camp Downs, Leyte, Philippine Island on Dec 8, 1944.
 Prior to a discussion of this action, the reader will be oriented on the major events leading up to the attack by the Battalion.
 Gen Walter Krueger’s 6-A made the initial landings in the Philippines on Oct 20, 1944.
 The Island of Leyte was chosen as a target for the opening stages of Gen Douglas McArthur’s return to the Philippines.